Turning one day into 365 days

 But that is not all.
 The planned Centre will also be a meeting place for all floral traditions, not only in Poland or Europe, but also in the world.
 Every year, more than 1300 events connected with arranging flower carpets take place in various cultures and religions.
 Italy ranks first (approximately 600), followed by Brazil (200), and Spain (181).
 The paving has a predominantly religious dimension (95%), with only a small percentage being purely artistic.
 Events connected with arranging the carpets are 98% related to Catholic festivals, and the main holiday connected with the laying of carpets is Corpus Christi (over 1,000 events).
 Carpets are also laid on the occasion of Marian festivals as well as to honour patron saints and saints.

-In July 2021, during the ceremonial laying of the foundation stone for the construction of the Corpus Christi Centre, the Ordinary of the Diocese of Włocławek, Msgr Krzysztof Wętkowski, consecrated the foundation act and the stones, which in future will be built into the façade of the building.
+In July 2021, during the ceremonial signing and laying of the foundation act for the construction of the Corpus Christi Centre, the Ordinary of the Diocese of Włocławek, Msgr Krzysztof Wętkowski, consecrated the foundation act and the stones, which in future will be built into the façade of the building.
 These stones, which form a supra-material foundation for the emerging work, were not accidental.
-They include: a stone from the Spycimierz Castellany, a stone from the former church in Spycimierz, a stone from the now defunct Corpus Christi church in Uniejów, a stone – the so-called Rożniatów opoka and two fragments of rock from Italian sanctuaries: Stone from Greccio (Rieti), the cradle of St Francis, and stone from the Abbey of St Sebastian in Alatri.
+They include a stone from the Spycimierz Castellany, a stone from the former church in Spycimierz, a stone from the now-defunct Corpus Christi church in Uniejów, a stone – the so-called Rożniatów opoka (a sort of local limestone) and two fragments of rock from Italian sanctuaries: stone from Greccio (Rieti), the cradle of St Francis, and stone from the Abbey of St Sebastian in Alatri.

 Although the building of the Centre is still under construction, people connected with the institution are already active in Spycimierz.
 You are welcome!